Lucydln/titanic-disaster/README.md

 ```

 ## Objective
-Build and evaluate simple logistic regression models predicting 'Survived' using selected passenger features from the Titanic dataset.
+Build and evaluate simple logistic regression models predicting `Survived` using selected passenger features from the Titanic dataset.

 ## Prerequisites
 You only need: